Quick Hard Refresh

 (replace {{browser name and version}} with your info).

-from Clio Help Center: How Do I Clear My Browser Cache in Brave?
+from Brave Help Center: How Do I Clear Cookies And Site Data In Brave?

 Restart